AnnaValentinaHirsch/Web3CodeLLM/README.md

 1. **preTrainingNEAR**: Used for the Continued Pre-Training of StarCoder2 on general NEAR Protocol knowledge.
 2. **NEARdAppsPrompts**: Employed for the Structure-Aware Fine-Tuning of the NEAR-preTrainedStarCoder2, containing NEAR dApp trees and README files converted into user prompts.
-3. **ASTCodeNEAR**: Utilized for the Specialised Fine-Tuning of the NEAR-structTunedStarCoder2, consisting of AST-segmented code files from NEAR dApps.
+3. **ASTCodeNEAR**: Utilised for the Specialised Fine-Tuning of the NEAR-structTunedStarCoder2, consisting of AST-segmented code files from NEAR dApps.

 ### 3.3 Training Process